brentp/mosdepth/README.md

 fast BAM/CRAM depth calculation for **WGS**, **exome**, or **targetted sequencing**.

-`mosdepth` can output per-base depth about twice as fast `samtools depth`.
+`mosdepth` can output per-base depth about twice as fast `samtools depth`--about 25 minutes of CPU time for a 30X genome.

 it can output mean per-window depth given a window size--as would be used for CNV calling.